sgqrpromax/SGQR-Pro-Max/backend/README.md

+# Overview
+The backend contains a few components.
+They are listed and explained here.
+1. Python script
+1. Contracts (Sepolia)
+1. Contracts (XRPL EVM)

+## Overview
+There are several Python scripts written.
+They are designed to grab UEN data from govtech and also to upload these UEN to the blockchain.

+There are 3 main contracts.
+1. uen_management.sol contains the list of UEN as well as their names.
+This is the primary UEN database that exists on the blockchain.
+1. whitelist.sol contains the onboarded merchant (UEN) and their wallet address.
+1. sgdm.sol is the primary contract enabling transactions to the QR code.
+It is an ERC20 compliant contract that merchants can add to their wallet applications.

+There are 2 helper contracts.
+1. admin.sol governs the admins that can manage each contract.
+This should be deprecated and replaced by the OpenZeppelin's permissions library.
+1. sgdk.sol is a testing stablecoin that should be replaced by an actual stablecoin.

-# UEN Grabber
+# Script
-This script is meant to grab the UEN from [data.gov.sg](data.gov.sg).
+The UEN script is meant to grab the UEN from [data.gov.sg](data.gov.sg).
 The parsed files are in the full_uen_filtered_list folder and was parsed as of 24 Oct 2023.
 Solidity is managed and compiled with [ape](https://docs.apeworx.io/ape/stable/userguides/quickstart.html).

 ## How to run
 1. Install [Python Poetry](https://python-poetry.org/)
 1. Poetry is the package manager.
 Install this to manage the virtual environment effortlessly. :D